thePiyushPriyadarshi/sortflakeid/README.md

 ## Built-in protection against duplicate IDs

-Two easy mistakes can silently cause colliding IDs, so `sortid` blocks both of them outright rather than leaving them as footguns:
+Two easy mistakes can silently cause colliding IDs, so `sortflakeid` blocks both of them outright rather than leaving them as footguns:

 **Two generators, same `workerId`.** Each `SortFlakeId` keeps its